cajogos/crypto-explorer/README.md

 # Crypto Explorer - 2.0.0

-An open source block exploer written in Node.
-A fork from [Iquidus Explorer](https://github.com/iquidus/explorer) (ver 1.6.1).
+An open source block explorer written in Node.
+A fork from [Iquidus Explorer v1.6.1](https://github.com/iquidus/explorer).

 ## See it in action

-**NOTE:** If you would like your instance mentioned here contact me, or make a pull request changing this README file.
+**NOTE:** Please contact me if you would like your explorer to be show cased here.
+Alternatively you may make a pull request changing this README file.

 ## Requirements